 Bottom Line: In a nutshell, we can say that the total number of deals and total dollars for Seed and early-stage startups were high, and it was peaked at $7.7 million in the year 2017.

-With the advancement of mobile banking, the whole world seems to be moving towards faster payments.
+With the advancement of mobile banking solutions, the whole world seems to be moving towards faster payments.
 As this happens, a lot of FinTech companies provide solutions in the category of mobile banking.

 Undeniably, the way people are earning and spending has completely changed.
-Thanks to mobile banking.
+Thanks to mobile banking services.
 It is also expected that there are a lot of growth opportunities in the mobile banking apps in the near future.

 There’s a Berlin-based N26 FinTech company, which enables users to manage their bank accounts through their smartphones.
 According to the recent report, “The FinTech company, N26 has raised $60 million in a Series C round led by China-based Tencent Holdings and Allianz X”.